Florida Ordinances (2026)

 Heavy RestrictionsFlorida law preempts the regulation of vacation rental licensing and inspections to the state Department of Business and Professional Regulation (DBPR), though local zoning and registration are permitted.

-Heavy RestrictionsFlorida imposes a 6% state sales tax plus a 1% discretionary surtax on rentals of living accommodations for six months or less, applying universally to short-term rentals.
+Heavy RestrictionsFlorida imposes a 6% state sales tax, plus county discretionary surtaxes of 0.5 to 1.5%, on rentals of living accommodations for six months or less, applying universally to short-term rentals.

 Some RestrictionsFlorida has no statewide statute that fully preempts municipal regulation of political signs on private property, but F.S.
-720.304(6) protects homeowners' rights to display one portable, removable U.S. flag and certain other displays despite HOA covenants.
-Cities still set time, place, and manner rules.
+720.304(2) protects homeowners' rights to display one portable, removable U.S. flag…

 Few RestrictionsFlorida Statute 500.90 preempts the regulation of polystyrene products by local governments, blocking cities and counties from banning expanded polystyrene foam food containers, cups, and similar items.